thephpleague/url/4.0/components/host.md

 $newHost->__toString(); //return bar.baz.example.com
 ~~~

-<p class="message-notice">if the specified offset does not exist, no modification is performed and the current object is returned.</p>
+<p class="message-warning">if the specified offset does not exist, no modification is performed and the current object is returned.</p>

 <p class="message-notice">This method is used by the <code>League\Uri\Url::replaceLabel</code> method</p>

 ### Remove labels

 To remove labels from the current object you can use the `Host::without` method.
-This methods expected a single argument and will returns a new `Host` object without the selected labels.
+This method expects a single argument and will returns a new `Host` object without the selected labels.

 The argument can be an array containing a list of offsets to remove.